joelkuiper/schema-bridge/README.md

 What this expresses:

-* `countries[].name` flattens nested lists into a repeated field (`countryNames`).
+* `countries[].name` flattens a nested list into a repeatable canonical field (`countryNames`).
-* `contactEmail` defines a fallback across alternative source fields.
+* `contactEmail` defines a fallback across multiple possible source paths.

-Across a full profile, mappings typically flatten nested collections into repeatable fields, unify multiple source paths under one canonical field name, and mark selected fields as IRIs rather than literals.
+Across a full profile, mappings typically flatten nested collections into repeatable fields, unify multiple source paths under a single canonical field, and mark selected fields as IRIs rather than literals.

 ---